-The perfect storm of compliance, reporting, disclosure and accounting has focused attention on NQDC plans and mandated that clients and practitioners play more active roles in the design, implementation and administration of this most important of fringe benefits.
-Bundled or unbundled, design, funding and administration require a higher than ever level of both knowledge and technology.
-Failure to comply and the accompanying financial penalty on what could be an unwitting participant makes compliance (documentary, tax, accounting and reporting) the new mantra for NQDC practitioners.
+The perfect storm of compliance, reporting, disclosure, and accounting has focused attention on NQDC plans and mandated that clients and practitioners play more active roles in the design, implementation and administration of these most important of fringe benefits.
+Regardless of bundled or unbundled servicing, design, funding, and administration require a higher than ever level of expert knowledge and technology.
+Failure to comply and the accompanying financial penalty, on what could be an unwitting participant, makes compliance (documentary, tax, accounting and reporting) the new mantra for NQDC practitioners.